 I get scared now!
 ME, Julie Negrin, gets scared to travel.
 Hell, I get nervous leaving my cocoon for a few hours, let alone overnight.
 I get scared of eating anything new!
 Even these juices my friends made me.

 It scares me how scared I get.

 Let me explain: I don’t get scared of a lot.
 I had almost no phobias growing up.
 I’m a bit of an adrenaline junkie - though that’s changed a lot.
 While living in San Diego, I did discover that driving on anything that has steep drop-offs makes me very nervous.
+That’s new in my 40s.
 I drove to Borrego Springs to visit a friend who was RVing around the country (where are my photos from that trip?
 That was so cool).

 Now I have fear about food!
 I get so scared that there are hidden seeds in something.
 I have dreams where I eat regular food, then realize what I’ve done and start spitting it out.

 The hard part for me is that I don’t know right away if something is going to be a problem.
 Sometimes things go through ok.
 Other times, I have pain and I’ve hardly eaten anything!

 It’s not easy to live in our culture with this limited diet.
 Servers and other food vendors make assumptions about why I’m ordering something special (I am NOT following some trend.
 I repeat: I am NOT FOLLOWING SOME TREND).
 Sometimes they are lovely.
 Sometimes they are dismissive.
 I’ve now learned that it’s best if I say something like “I lost organs to cancer” so that they take my requests seriously.
 Otherwise, I’ll end up with broth that has diced scallions on top!
 Or, they try something else that won’t work.